OpenTreeOfLife/reference-taxonomy/doc/method/outline.md

     * Terminology
     * Simple intro, with examples, without details
     * Details of assembly not covered in simple intro
-        * Overview of assembly method
         * The source taxonomies
         * Source taxonomy ingest
         * Taxon alignment
+            * Ad hoc alignment adjustments
             * Candidate identification
             * Heuristics
                 * Separate taxa that are in disjoint divisions